A cute robot and robot dog explore lunar terrain

 Military brass instruments, especially trumpet; percussion, especially snare drum; melodies based on fanfares and field signals; duple/quadruple meter; moderate tempo Final Fantasy victory fanfare

-Flying rapid, repetitive high-range gestures; rising arpeggiations; large leaps upward; instrumentation of strings, woodwinds, and harp “The Sky” from Legend of Zelda: Skyward Sword (2011)
+Flying rapid, repetitive high-range gestures; rising arpeggiations; large leaps upward; instrumentation of strings, woodwinds, and harp “Flying Theme” from E.T.: The Extra Terrestrial (1982)

 Ominous Chant use of Latin or Latin-sounding syllables; choir; heavy reverb Battle scene from Chronicles of Narnia: The Lion, The Witch, and the Wardrobe (2005)